bbusschots-mu/validateParams.js/docs-tutorials/validation.md

-Because HTML forms fundamentally consist of name-value pairs, and `validate.js` was designed to validate web forms, the validation functions provided by that module expect the data to be validated and the constraints to be applied to be passed as name-value pairs.
+Because HTML forms fundamentally consist of name-value pairs, and `validate.js` was designed to validate web forms, the validation functions provided by that module expect both the data to be validated and the constraints to be applied to validate that data to be passed as name-value pairs.

-Function parameters on the other hand are lists, not name-value pairs, so the validation functions provided by this module expect both the data to be validated and the constraints to be applied to be specified as lists.
+Function parameters on the other hand are lists, not name-value pairs, so the validation functions provided by this module expect both the data to be validated and the constraints to be applied to that data to be specified as lists.

 The following three validation functions are provided by this module: